edwineduuuh/requirement-analysis/README.md

 - **Supports project planning:** Helps estimate time, cost, and resources required for the project.
 - **Reduces risks and errors:** Identifies inconsistencies or missing requirements early.
 - **Facilitates validation and verification:** Ensures the final product meets user needs and expectations.

+## Why is Requirement Analysis Important?

+Requirement Analysis is one of the most critical activities in the Software Development Life Cycle (SDLC).
+It lays the groundwork for successful project execution by ensuring all stakeholders have a shared understanding of what the software should accomplish.
+Below are key reasons why this phase is essential:

+### 1. Prevents Miscommunication
+By thoroughly analyzing and documenting requirements, teams avoid misunderstandings between clients, developers, and other stakeholders.
+This clarity ensures that everyone is on the same page regarding expectations and deliverables.

+### 2. Saves Time and Cost
+Identifying and resolving requirement issues early in the process is far less expensive than correcting them during development or after deployment.
+Proper analysis reduces the need for major revisions and rework.

+### 3. Improves Product Quality
+A well-analyzed set of requirements helps developers build software that truly meets user needs.
+It ensures the system behaves as expected, which enhances user satisfaction and product reliability.

+### 4. Facilitates Better Planning
+Clear requirements help project managers estimate timelines, allocate resources effectively, and plan milestones accurately.

+### 5. Aids in Risk Management
+Requirement analysis helps in identifying potential risks early, allowing teams to develop mitigation strategies before those risks impact the project.